santhoshvernekar/spring-cloud-netflix-zuul/README.md

 Zuul acts as an API gateway or Edge service,the Zuul is built to enable dynamic routing, monitoring, resiliency, and security.

-It provides a range of different types of filters, namely:
+It provides a range of different types of filters,
 * pre filters – are invoked before the request is routed.
 * post filters – are invoked after the request has been routed.
 * route filters – are used to route the request.